|

 that it will be like drawing the numbers of a lottery, in

+fairness, as a conscious judge, I would say: DEFINITELY NOT.
 The ISU, instead of telling only one part of the story to

 make things seem better and easier than they are, should clearly